 Note: every IdP has its own way to pass custom attributes as part of the SAML assertion to a service provider app (i.e. Vidyard).
 Consult with your IdP vendor if you need help understanding how to use custom attributes.

 Does Vidyard sign users out after a duration of inactivity?

-Yes.
+- Yes.
 A user's session will timeout after 24 hours.
-Thereafter the user will need to sign in again.
+After that time, a user will be required to sign in again.